-Some states require cannabis businesses to prove they have a certain level of both liquid and non-liquid assets before they can acquire a license.
-These are known as capital requirements and can range from $150,000 to $300,000.
-Before you go about the process of getting licensed, check your state’s regulations to see if these requirements apply to you.
+Some states require cannabis businesses to prove they have a certain level of liquid and non-liquid assets before acquiring a license.
+These are capital requirements and can range from $150,000 to $300,000.
+Before getting licensed, check your state’s regulations to see if these requirements apply to you.

 Most cities require you to submit an application with the owner’s written consent to use a property for selling cannabis.
 In some cities, specific professions have to sign off on your application, such as an industrial hygienist.
 Additionally, there are strict rules about how close a dispensary can be to schools, playgrounds, and other similar areas.
 These factors make finding suitable retail spaces not just difficult but also expensive.